kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="deffered-methods"></a>
 <h4 class="h4-guide">Use Deffered methods with jqXHR</h4>
-Because jqXHR is part of jQuery Deffereds, it has access to all of Deffereds methods.
+Because jqXHR is part of jQuery Deffereds, it has access to all of Deffered's methods.
 The four methods most commonly-used are:

 1. `done`
 2. `fail`